Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 }
 ```

-In the code above we use the if condition to check if the user has installed the CeloExtensionWallet by checking if the `window.celo` object exists.
+In the code above we use the `if` condition to check if the user has installed the Celo Extension Wallet by checking if the `window.celo` object exists.
 If it does not exist, the function will use the console to inform the user that they need to install the wallet.

 If the `window.celo` object does exist, a notification will be sent to the user to approve the DApp.

 Next, we use a `try` block to call the `window.celo.enable()` function.
 This function, will open a pop-up dialogue in the UI and ask for the user's permission to connect the DApp to the CeloExtensionWallet and then turn off the notification.

-Next, after the user approves the dApp, we are going to create a web3 object using the `window.celo` object as the provider.
-This web3 object can then be used to create a new kit instance, which will be saved to the kit state.
+Next, after the user approves the dApp, we are going to create a `web3` object using the `window.celo` object as the provider.
+This `web3` object can then be used to create a new kit instance, which will be saved to the kit state.
 This kit instance will have the functionality to interact with the smart contract.

 After creating the new kit instance, use the method `kit.web3.eth.getAccounts()` to get an array of the connected user's `addresses`.
 Use the first address from this array and set it as the default user address by using `kit.defaultAccount`.
 This will allow the address to be used globally in the dApp.

 Next, we are going to store an instance of our deployed smart contract in the `contract` variable by calling the `kit.web3.eth.Contract` and passing the `eventPlaceAbi` and `MPContractAddress` as parameters.

-Up next we are going to create a function called `getBalance` which we use in getting cUSD balance of a user that has connected his or her Celo wallet.
+Up next we are going to create a function called `getBalance` which we use in getting the cUSD balance of a user that has connected his or her Celo wallet.

 ```js